ElemeFE/element-react/site/docs/en-US/steps.md

 A variety of custom icons can be used in the step bar.

 :::demo The icon is set by the `icon` property.
 The types of icons can be found in the document for the Icon component.
-In addition, you can customize the icon through a named `slot`.

 ```js
 render() {